NYSFRW Henrietta Wells Livermore Woman of the Year Award

 This prestigious award gives members of our federated clubs the opportunity to celebrate the contributions of an extraordinary woman.
 Any current member of a NYS Federated Club may nominate a woman you know who deserves to be recognized for her achievements in furthering women’s political involvement by showing personal excellence and professional achievement.

-This award will be presented at the NYSFRW Annual Conference held in April in Albany, NY.
+This award will be presented at the NYSFRW Annual Conference (location and date TBD).

 I hope you will participate in thanking an outstanding woman in our state who has shown, courage, commitment, and conviction by nominating her for this award.
 To nominate someone, please fill out the nomination form and submit it to the President of NYSFRW.
 Nominations must be postmarked by March 1st of the current year.
 All nominees must be residents of New York State and current members of the Republican Party.